shelleyolivia/learn-tutorials/secret/create-your-first-secret-nft.md

 # Conclusion

 Congratulations!
-We have made it to the end of the first installment of this Secret NFT series.
+We have made it to the end of the first instalment of this Secret NFT series.
 We have covered a lot of information, and I feel you can really be proud of what you have achieved.
 Just to recap:

 * You have minted your own, personalized NFT on the Secret network
 * You learned about the privacy model and how Viewing keys help us to save gas, while making sure we can verify ownership of an account